Oregon State University–Cascades: Academics

-Student enrollment in 2023 was close to 1,400.
+Student enrollment in fall of 2025 was just over 1,400.
 The university is working to increase enrollment to 5,000 over the next decade.

-OSU–Cascades partners with Central Oregon Community College and Oregon State University.
+OSU–Cascades partners with Central Oregon Community College to offer a dual degree partnership.
 Students can take lower-division classes at the Central Oregon Community College and upper-division classes through OSU–Cascades or Oregon State University.

 Additionally, OSU–Cascades serves students with small class sizes and one-on-one mentoring.
+The average undergraduate class size is 20 students.

 Graduate programs

 The institution offers Master's programs in Counseling, Teaching, and Creative Writing, and a doctoral program in Physical Therapy.